Reasons for the Fall of the Ottoman Empire

 Janissary played important role in decline of Ottoman

-They opposed any effort of modernization in the military and even assassinate a few Sultans and Viziers for their purpose.
+They opposed any effort of modernization in the military and even assassinated a few Sultans and Viziers for their purpose.
 Sultan Murad II abolished this elite unit by force in 1826.
-This indiscipline attitude of janissaries was an important reason for the decline and fall of the Ottoman Empire.
+This indiscipline attitude of janissaries was a significant reason for the decline and fall of the Ottoman Empire.

 Role of Suleiman the Magnificent

-Suleiman the Magnificent is regarded as one of the best and the last great sultans of the Ottoman Empire.
+Suleiman the Magnificent is known as one of the best and the last great sultans of the Ottoman Empire.
 But he committed such mistakes that proved harmful to the empire later.
-He was under the influence of his favorite wife Hurem Sultan who was an example of a harmful women’s role in state affairs.
+He was under the influence of his favorite wife, Hurem Sultan, who was an example of a harmful women’s role in state affairs.

-Suleiman started the personal selection of public servants which was later misused by the new emperors.
-Suleiman initiated the custom to hear the proceedings of ‘deewan’ from the window instead of personal participation.
-Later, his successors completely ignored the ‘deewan’.
+Suleiman started the personal selection of public servants, which was later misused by the new emperors.
+Suleiman initiated the custom of hearing the proceedings of ‘deewan’ from the window instead of personal participation.
+Later, his successors ignored the ‘deewan’ completely.

 Assassinations of Sultan’s Brothers

-The cruel custom of the assassination of brothers of the new Sultan was started by Bayazed Yaldrim and it later became part of the law in the era of Muhammad II.
-The purpose of this custom was to eliminate any potential rival of the Sultan for political stability.
-But this cruel law also deprived the empire of many capable rulers and played a part in the downfall of the Ottoman Empire.
+Bayazed Yaldrim initiated the cruel custom of the assassination of the brothers of the new Sultan, and it later became part of the law in the era of Muhammad II.
+Its purpose was to eliminate any potential rival of the Sultan for political stability.
+Nevertheless, this cruel law also deprived the empire of many capable rulers and played a part in the downfall of the Ottoman Empire.

 The Cage System

-The cage system was also initiated by Suleiman the Magnificent.
-Under this system, princes were kept in cages instead of the palace and there was no system of necessary training for these princes.
-It was an important reason for the emergence of incapable rulers after Suleiman which brought about the downfall of the Ottoman Empire.
+The cage system was one of the wrong customs initiated by Suleiman the Magnificent.
+Under this system, princes were kept in cages instead of the palace and there was no system of necessary training for them.
+It was a chief reason for the emergence of incapable rulers after Suleiman, which brought about the downfall of the Ottoman Empire.

 Incapable Ministers

-The initial ministers of the Ottoman Empire were very wise and competent and played important role in the expansion of the empire.
-But later ministers were chosen basis on political influence instead of their wisdom and ability.
+The initial ministers of the Ottoman Empire were very wise and competent and played a chief role in expanding the empire.
+However, the basis for choosing later ministers was political influence instead of their wisdom and ability.
 This combination of incapable rulers and ministers played a vital role in the demise of the Ottoman Empire.

 Rise of the Russian Empire

 The 17th Century was the time of declining of the Ottoman Empire and the emergence of the Russian Empire.
-Russian Empire became the direct rival of the Ottoman Empire and it used the slogans and emotions of (Slav) nationalism and (Christian) religion to stage war against the Ottomans.
-After initial losses, Russians almost always remained superior to the Ottomans and they brought the quick demise of the Ottoman Empire.
+Soon, it became the direct rival of the Ottoman Empire.
+The Russian Empire used the slogans and emotions of (Slav) nationalism and (Christian) religion to stage war against the Ottomans.
+After initial losses, Russians almost always remained superior to the Ottomans, and they brought the quick demise of the Ottoman Empire.

 Coat of arms of Russian Empire